ADLINK-IST/opensplice/docs/html/StreamsAPIReference/_sources/introduction.txt

    $ idlpp -I$OSPL_HOME/etc/idl -l cpp -C Space.idl

-The standard Vortex OpenSplice DDS IDL directory is referenced as ``include-path``, since it contains definitions of some basic data-types and interfaces that are required if DDS Topics are created for any of the types in the IDL file.
+The standard Vortex OpenSplice IDL directory is referenced as ``include-path``, since it contains definitions of some basic data-types and interfaces that are required if DDS Topics are created for any of the types in the IDL file.
 The other parameters are used to put ``idlpp`` in C++